Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-01-31-Third-Module-Post.md

 #### Answer: Probability that a recovery report came from Kerala = 0.3454545

 ## 3. What exactly have I learnt and how?
-I have learnt to understand, apply, evaluate, and communicate mathematical and statistical methods in data science and R programming, both theoretically and practically, while developing reflective and independent learning skills.
+I have learnt to understand, apply, evaluate, and communicate mathematical and statistical methods in data science using R programming, both theoretically and practically, while developing reflective and independent learning skills.

 ### 3.1 What have I learnt from this module?